Crane1195/GCCPCB/code/README.md

 If you would like to swap these:

-Change line 44 from `device currentDevice = GC;` to `device currentDevice = PC;`
+Change line 74 from `device currentDevice = GC;` to `device currentDevice = PC;`

-Change line 106 from `currentDevice = PC;` to `currentDevice = GC;`
+Change line 134 from `currentDevice = PC;` to `currentDevice = GC;`

 If you would like to change the button from C-Down to something else:

-Change line 104 from `if (digitalRead(CDOWN) == LOW` to `if (digitalRead(???) == LOW` where ??? is your choice.
-See the lines above 104 for the buttons names.
+Change line 132 from `if (digitalRead(CDOWN) == LOW` to `if (digitalRead(???) == LOW` where ??? is your choice.
+See the lines above 101 for the buttons names.

 ## Game profiles

- The GCCPCB supports Melee, Smash4/Ultimate, and PM.
+ The GCCPCB supports Melee, Ultimate, and PM.
 In addition to holding C-Down (or not), two of these modes require a button input on plug in.

  *  To launch in Melee mode, just plug in normally.
  *  To launch in Smash4/Ultimate mode, hold B while plugging in.
  *  To launch in Project M mode, hold X while plugging in.

  For example, if you are playing PM on Dolphin with default settings, you would hold C-Down and X while plugging in.
 Melee on console, hold nothing.
 Ultimate on console, hold B. Melee on Dolphin, hold C-Down.
 Et cetera.

  If you want to change the default mode, or the button inputs for the others, you can.

- Line 43 determines the profile when nothing is held. `game currentGame = Melee;`
+ Line 73 determines the profile when nothing is held. `game currentGame = Melee;`

- Line 111 determines the profile when B is held. `game currentGame = Ultimate;`
+ Line 145 determines the profile when B is held. `game currentGame = Ultimate;`

- Line 116 determines the profile when X is held. `game currentGame = PM;`
+ Line 150 determines the profile when X is held. `game currentGame = PM;`

- Line 109 determines the button to hold for the second profile `if (digitalRead(B) == LOW)`
+ Line 143 determines the button to hold for the second profile `if (digitalRead(B) == LOW)`

- Line 114 determines the button to hold for the third profile `if (digitalRead(X) == LOW)`
+ Line 148 determines the button to hold for the third profile `if (digitalRead(X) == LOW)`

  Change these if you would prefer different settings.

 ## SOCD (Simultaneous Opposite Cardinal Directions)

 You can choose your SOCD method for each game profile.

-To do so, change the value to the right of the equal sign on line 45 for Melee, 112 for Ultimate, and 117 for PM to Neutral, TwoIP, or TwoIPNoReactivate.
-I do not advise changing these though, as the default settings match the B0XX.
+To do so, change the value to the right of the equal sign on line 73 for the mode that starts with no input, 146 for the mode that starts with B in my case, and 151 for the mode that starts with X in my case to Neutral, TwoIP, or TwoIPNoReactivate.
+I do not advise changing these though, as the default settings are the most fair.

 Here is a rundown of what each SOCD method means: